KuyaMecky/LetoPea-V2.0/README.md

 ## for the login and registration form add the otp at the same functionality on the register email address and resset button
 ## para naman sa home panel mag lagay ng Gif nsa home
 ## para sa CV2
-gawing full screen ung sa feed and add more button para sa
+gawing full screen ung sa feed and add more button para sa.

 # 11-02-2023 v1.0
-## For further enhancements*
+> ## For further enhancements*
 * i will recreate this as api and integrate as crossplatform supported such as mobile accesible to everyone and i will put some new features such
-* voice recognitions and auto transcribe language to speech (mobile) * nag a-auto translate ng speech to speech device * https://www.facebook.com/reel/574234814563770/
+* voice recognitions and auto transcribe language to speech (mobile) * nag a-auto translate ng speech to speech device * https://www.facebook.com/reel/574234814563770/ .
 # TODO
 ## *Create a Login form and registration form with OTP verificatiosn
 ## *Create a MIS (seperated)